 The clinic staff (eg, pharmacist or other qualified person) will be responsible for dispensing study drug according to the IWRS directions.
-It is planned that drug will be dispensed at 4-week intervals through the first 24 weeks of treatment and at 12-week intervals thereafter.
+It is planned that drug will be dispensed at 4-week intervals through the first 24 weeks of treatment and at 12-week intervals thereafter, or on a frequency consistent with the subject's visit schedule.
 Sufficient study drug will be provided for each study period at the beginning of the period.
 Multiple blister cards or bottles may be dispensed at a single visit.
 Tablets should be kept in the original blister cards or bottles provided until they are self-administered by the subject.